Learn how to make the best tuna salad! Our recipe is super easy, quick, and tastes fantastic. Perfect for salads, snacks, and tuna salad sandwiches.

 Directions

 2Place tuna in a bowl and break it up with a fork.
-Add three tablespoons of mayonnaise, the mustard, lemon juice, celery, scallion, pickles, pickle juice and a generous pinch of fresh ground black pepper.
+Add three tablespoons of mayonnaise, mustard, lemon juice, celery, scallion, pickles, pickle juice, and a generous pinch of fresh ground black pepper.
 Mix well.

-3Taste, and then adjust with salt or another tablespoon of mayonnaise.
-Store in airtight food-safe containers in the fridge for up to 5 days.
+3Taste and adjust with salt or another tablespoon of mayonnaise.
+Store in airtight, food-safe containers in the fridge for up to 5 days.
 We do not recommend freezing the salad.

 Adam and Joanne's Tips

-• Best tuna to buy: We buy canned Albacore tuna that’s been caught with hand-operated pole-and-lines.
-We look for the little blue logo with MSC on it (Marine Stewardship Council Certified) as well as key terms like “hand-operated pole-and-lines” or “pole and line caught.”
+- Best tuna to buy for tuna salad: We look for the little blue logo with MSC on it (Marine Stewardship Council Certified) as well as key terms like “hand-operated pole-and-lines” or “pole and line caught.”
 Albacore tuna caught with trolling lines can also be a good option (be careful not to confuse trolling lines with trawling, which is very different).

-• Do I need to drain tuna cans?
+- Do I need to drain tuna cans?
 The answer to this depends on the brand of tuna you have in your kitchen.
-If you have purchased tuna that was cooked directly in the can, then no, you definitely do not want to drain the tuna.
-If you did drain it, you would be draining all the natural juices and fats (like the omega 3 fats).
-Alternatively, if the can of tuna you have says something like packed in water or packed in oil, then yes, we prefer to drain it.
+If you have purchased tuna cooked directly in the can, then no, you do not want to drain the tuna.
+If you did drain it, you would be draining all the natural juices and fats (like the omega-3 fats).
+Alternatively, if the can of tuna you have says something like packed in water or oil, we prefer to drain it.
 That tuna was most likely cooked before being canned, which means all those delicious natural juices have been lost.
-Most brands that do cook the tuna in the can say it on the packaging or mention that there is no need to drain.
+Most brands that cook the tuna can say it on the packaging or mention that there is no need to drain.

 Seriously, the best tuna salad I have ever come across.
 I did not change a thing, which is very rare for me.
 It was absolutely delicious!!!
 Thanks for being my “one stop” spot for great recipes.